Nelson Hill in Berkeley County, South Carolina — The American South (South Atlantic)

 4. Siege of Charleston.
 British Lt.General Henry Clinton set out to cut off Charleston and Maj.
 General Benjamin Lincoln from reinforcement and silence its lines of communication.
 (Submitted on April 3, 2010, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 3, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 898 times since then.
+It was originally submitted on April 3, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 991 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 3, 2010, by Mike Stroud of Bluffton, South Carolina.
 6. submitted on August 26, 2015, by Allen C. Browne of Silver Spring, Maryland. • Craig Swain was the editor who published this page.